 There was a pause.
 ‘Thank you,’ said the lady finally, looking down at her.
 ‘And you seem to be a small blonde bear.’

 ‘I am,’ said Abigail rather nervously, she’d never spoken to a person before and wasn’t quite sure what to say.
 ‘My name is Abigail, I climbed in the window.’

 ‘I see,’ said the lady, ‘and I live here and my name is Elizabeth.
 May I ask why you climbed in my window?’

 ‘Your window?’ said Abigail glancing around, ‘is this your castle?
 So.. are you…’ her eyes widened, ‘are you the Queen?’
 She stared at her, ‘I had a jigsaw with your picture on in the toy shop, it looked just like you.’
 She licked her lips and glanced at the cakes.
 ‘I came on a train, it was all a bit of an accident you see.
-Then I got in a bag and well…’ There was a rumbling sound from her tummy, ‘I am rather hungry.’
+Then I was lost, and then I got in a bag and well…’ There was a rumbling sound from her tummy, ‘I am rather hungry.’

 ‘Of course, where are my manners,’ the Queen smiled at her, ‘do please join me and take some tea.’
 Lifting up a shiny golden bell she rang it.
 The door opened and a tall man in a dark suit came in with a tray.
 His eyes widened at the sight of a small furry bear standing by the side of the Queen.